textcreationpartnership/A01849/README.md

 ##Content Summary##

 #####Front#####
-Endimion· An excellent fancy first composed in French by Monsieur Gombauld.
-And now elegantly interp
+L'ENDIMION
+DE
+GOMBAVLD
+ENGLISHED
+MDCXXXIXLONDO•
+1. To the truely Noble,
+and much honored,
+Sr. ROBERT ANSTRUTHER
+Knight, and one of the
+Gentleman of his Majeſties
+Privy Chamber.

+1. To the Reader.
+L: Gaultier incidit.
+1624
 #####Body#####

-1. The Firſt Booke.

 1. ENDYMION.

+    _ The Firſt Booke.

+    _ ENDYMION.

-1. ENDYMION.
+    _ ENDYMION.

-1. ENDYMION.
+    _ ENDYMION.

-1. ENDYMION.
+    _ ENDYMION.

 **Types of content**